ARMmbed/mbed_OS_API_Docs/docs/APIs/io/PwmOut.md

 ### Example three

 This code example is for an RC Servo.
-In RC Servos you set the position based on the PWM signal's duty cycle or pulse width.
+In RC Servos you set the position based on the PWM signal's pulse width or duty cycle.
 This example code uses a period of 0.020s and increases the pulse width by 0.0001s on each pass.
-This will cause an increase of .5% of the servo's range every .25s.
+This will cause an increase of 0.5% of the servo's range every 0.25s.
 In effect the servo will move 2% of its range per second, meaning after 50 seconds the servo will have gone from 0% to 100% of its range.

 [![View code](https://www.mbed.com/embed/?url=https://developer.mbed.org/teams/mbed_example/code/PwmOut_ex_3/)](https://developer.mbed.org/teams/mbed_example/code/PwmOut_ex_3/file/465d882e6939/main.cpp)